Sivakumarkarunakaran/NM_Matrix_Shortest_Path/README.md

 Shortest_path_Neighbourhood_Matrix.pdf ----- Corresponding Research article of this work

 facebook_100000.mat-----This dataset contains one graph with 4039 vertices, 88,234 edges.
-Here we choosed ramdomly selected 100000 pair of vertices.
+Here we choosed randomly selected 100000 pair of vertices.

 facebook_50000.mat-----This dataset contains one graph with 4039 vertices, 88,234 edges.
-Here we choosed ramdomly selected 50000 pair of vertices.
+Here we choosed randomly selected 50000 pair of vertices.

 facebook_dis8.mat-----This dataset contains one graph with 4039 vertices, 88,234 edges and has a diameter of 8.
 (Hence, we see that the iteration number is 3).